 Section A of the plan introduces the reader to the CIHSC.
 Section B is primarily informative in nature and provides important information for professional mariners transiting Cook Inlet.
 Section C includes Standards of Care (SOC) and documents certain "good marine practice" especially important to operations in Cook Inlet.
-Section D is the Appendix.
+Section D is the Appendix, which now includes the Cook Inlet Marine Firefighting Plan as Appendix D.7.